Headteacher – Mrs N. Bitsakaki: head@poultonstchadsce.lancs.sch.uk

 Personal, Social and Health Education (PSHE)

-Increasingly we invest time in ensuring our children demonstrate independent skills and personal resilience, such as through the Ripples and Resilience programme with the Linden Centre, through our class resilience charters and with our Learning Mentor.
+Increasingly we invest time in ensuring our children demonstrate independent skills and personal resilience, through our class resilience charters and with our Learning Mentor.
 We engage fully with the teaching of Spiritual, Moral, Social and Cultural aspects of learning and throughout this incorporate the DfE’s agenda for British Values.

 Outside of the classroom we have the system of a Year 6 leadership team that includes all children taking various roles such as Worship Leaders and Sports Captains.